la3mmchen/elastic-cluster-diff/readme.md

 # elastic-cluster-diff

 This is a tool to diff elasticsearch cluster.
+Right now it is only possible to detect different document counts in indices with the same name.

 ## Why